-Field Action Type If necessary, edit the type of trigger:

-Call - specifies that the event is a CallEvent, which sends a message to the associated object by invoking an operation Change - specifies that the event is a ChangeEvent, which indicates that the transition is the result of a change in value of an attribute Signal - specifies that the event is a SignalEvent, which corresponds to the receipt of an asynchronous signal instance Time - corresponds to a TimeEvent; which specifies a moment in time Specification Either type in the event instigating the Trigger, or click on the button and select the event (depending on the Type value).
-Ports Click on the Add button and select the appropriate Port from the 'Select Port' dialog.
-To create new Ports using the 'Select Port' dialog, the Trigger should be created as child of a Class or Component element To add several Ports at once, press Ctrl as you select each Port

-• To check the exact location of a Port,

-right-click on the Port name and select

-the 'Find in Project Browser' option
+Field Action Туре If necessary, edit the type of trigger: • Call - specifies that the event is a CallEvent, which sends a message to the associated object by invoking an operation • Change - specifies that the event is a ChangeEvent, which indicates that the transition is the result of a change in value of an attribute • Signal - specifies that the event is a SignalEvent, which corresponds to the receipt of an asynchronous signal instance • Time - corresponds to a TimeEvent; which specifies a moment in time Specification Either type in the event instigating the Trigger, or click on the button and select the event (depending on the Type value).
+Ports Click on the Add button and select the appropriate Port from the 'Select Port' dialog. • To create new Ports using the 'Select Port' dialog, the Trigger should be created as child of a Class or Component element • To add several Ports at once, press Ctrl as you select each Port • To check the exact location of a Port, right-click on the Port name and select the 'Find in Project Browser' option modification of data in a database

-- You can also drag an existing Trigger element onto another diagram, although there are limited uses for the element in that context - This element is not the same as a Trigger Operation, which is an operation automatically executed as a result of the modification of data in a database trigger specifies the event that may trigger a behavior execution as well as any constraints on the event to filter out events not of interest.
+- You can also drag an existing Trigger element onto another diagram, although there are limited uses for the element in that context - This element is not the same as a Trigger Operation, which is an operation automatically executed as a result of the